wazuh/wazuh-documentation/source/installing-splunk/splunk_wazuh.rst

 Splunk app for Wazuh
 ====================

-.. thumbnail:: ../images/splunk-app/general.png
+.. thumbnail:: ../images/splunk-app/splunk-app.png
-  :title: Splunk app overview general tab
+  :title: Splunk app - Overview > Security events tab
   :align: center
-  :width: 85%
+  :width: 90%

 Wazuh app for Splunk offers a UI to visualize Wazuh alerts and Wazuh API data.
 Wazuh helps you to gain deeper security visibility into your infrastructure by monitoring hosts at an operating system and application level.